Call centres are an essential function of a business and in many ways act as the ambassador of your business.

 For a business, there are multiple ways to do this, and initially, you may think that having a watchful eye and control over it by keeping it in-house is the answer.
 However, this may not be the case given the cost.
 Sure, the day to day operation is costly like any in-house operation, but the real cost comes from employee turnover.

 This too is situational and dependent on the role or function of the call centre, but across the board, call centre positions have one of the highest turnover rates for a job.
 Particularly, this is the case in the West where these jobs are typically not very high paid ones, the work is both grueling and relentless, and in most cases, they are entry-level jobs.
 The added-up costs of frequent employee turnover cannot be overstated.

 The choice to outsource this job is honestly pretty clear.
 And when you are looking to outsource a business process where do you go?
 You go to the business process outsourcing headquarters of the world, the Philippines.

 In the Philippines, the hub for call centres lies within the city of Manila.
-And in the city of Manilla is the home of Piton-Global.
-As a leader in the mid-sized business world, Piton’s team has been built to handle of your omnichannel contact centre needs and here is how.
+And in the city of Manila is the home of Piton-Global.
+As a leader in the mid-sized business world, Piton’s team has been built to handle all of your omnichannel contact centre needs and here is how.

 The Philippines itself has been hard at work building out its business process outsourcing industry over the past 20 years.
 This process has allowed them to build out a sophisticated system and grid to handle this industry like no one else in the world can.